 Like other real time video technologies it is recommend that you choose a suitable setting for bandwidth according to your internet connection speeds, it also recommend that you use a wired network connection.

 With WebRTC a common cause for degraded or poor video and audio quality is the utilisation of TCP port tunnelling.
+Call degradation may also include high latency on the updating of shared content.

 With WebRTC during the call set up the browser will attempt to send the media using UDP over ephemeral port ranges (>=10,000), however if these ports are administratively blocked for web users then the real time media (video and audio) will be forced to tunnel over TCP port 443.